nology-tech/augusta-group-two-app/README.md

 #### Setup

-To spin up the project locally using the development environment, which mimicks that of the live site, you will need to install ansible on your host mac using the command `brew install ansible`.
+To spin up the project locally using the development environment, which mimics that of the live site, you will need to install ansible on your host mac using the command `brew install ansible`.
 Once ansible is installed you can uncomment the config inside the Vagrantfile relevant to M Series Macs.
 Finally run `vagrant up` to build the environment.

 #### Score API (Server)